samfoo/samfoo.github.io/source/quotes.md

-"I love him who does not hold back one drop of spirit for himself, but wants to be entirely the spirit of his virtue: thus he strides over the bridge as spirit."
+"I love him who does not hold back one drop of spirit for himself, but wants to be entirely the spirit of his virtue: thus he strides over the bridge as spirit.

-"I love him who makes his virtue his addiction and his catastrophe: for his virtue’s sake he wants to live on and to live no longer."
+I love him who makes his virtue his addiction and his catastrophe: for his virtue’s sake he wants to live on and to live no longer."

 <div class="attrib">- Friedrich Nietzsche, <em>Thus Spoke Zarathustra</em></div>